Top Gadgets and Apps for the Older Generation

 Look for a smartphone with simple, easy to use and intuitive navigation.
 Spend some time using the onscreen keyboard too.
 Most will respond to key presses by making the letter or number bigger and even vibrate gently.
 This can be a huge aid to usability, but not all devices are built the same so always try before you buy.

 There are plenty of products to choose from, between Apple, Windows, Android and Blackberry.
 Though interestingly, studies have shown that whilst Apple is the most intuitive of smart phones, issues with eye-hand coordination that accompany ageing mean that a physical keyboard on a high-end Blackberry is the way to go.
 Some handsets also run Android making them superb cross-over devices from old-style keyboard to new software.

 Maybe you already have a smartphone or tablet and want some guidance on what to download?
 We’ve also done some research into the top rated and top performing apps for senior citizens.

 If loss of memory is something that is starting to affect you in everyday life, but you’re still driving your car on a regular basis, the app Find My Car Smarter is a great way to help you find your parked car.
 Your phone will remember where the car is parked automatically and, if you do forget where you've parked, all you have to do is launch the app and you’ll get directed towards your car!

 Train your brain

 There are lots of apps out there to help with keeping your grey cells supple with daily work-outs.
 The apps generally consist of mini games that promise to test various mental and cognitive skills, with handy graphs to show you how you are improving over time.
-There is enough variety out there to find something that suits you, but some of those top rated are Lumosity, Peak, Elevate and Fit Brains Trainer to keep your mind sharp.
+There is enough variety out there to find something that suits you, but some of those top rated are Lumosity, Peak and Elevate to keep your mind sharp.